If your law school or organization has an institutional subscription, then you may access Quimbee for free.

 My law school isn't listed.
 How do I get it to offer an account for students at my school?

 We'd love it if your school subscribed.
-Please ask your law librarian to contact us about setting up a demo account.
+Please ask your law librarian to check out our Quimbee for Groups pricing page.

 For more information about the program, your school may email us at firstname.lastname@example.org.